torizon/rac/README.md

-# RAC - Remote Access Client
+# RAC - Remote Access Client for TorizonCore

 Starts a remote session, allowing a user to connect to a device using ssh.